HumphreyBoaGart/dotfiles/README.md

 ![dotfiles](https://raw.githubusercontent.com/HumphreyBoaGart/dotfiles/master/screenshot.png)

 These are my configuration files for Sway, Waybar, and some related dependencies in my environment.
+I picked most of these things up back when I was still using Arch, though now it is refined for my Debian machine.
+I wanted a brutally efficient window manager for my old Thinkpad, and this is what I've ended up with in my quest to minimize dependencies.

 ## Dependencies